mrugankray/Big-Data-Cluster/README.md

 You can access HDFS from Hue or Namenode UI.
 > Note: Hue allows you to access file content on HDFS, however Namenode's UI does not support this.

-You can also access HDFS from inside the containers running hadoop.
+You can also access HDFS from inside the containers running hadoop such as `namenode`.

 ## Access Postgres DB
 You can access Postgres server using pgAdmin.
 You can run SQL queries using the same.